bizbazaar/.github/SetUp/setup.md

 ## Manual Setup
 The application can run locally by following these steps.
 1. Clone both the frontend and backend repositories.
-2. Install [Spring Tools Suite](https://spring.io/tools), this will run your frontend.
+2. Install [Spring Tools Suite](https://spring.io/tools), this will run your backend.
 3. Install [VSCode](https://code.visualstudio.com/), or [MingGW-w64](https://www.mingw-w64.org/), this will allow you to use a CLI interface to run the frontend application.
 4. The backend will require Enviorment Variables for the application.yml to access.
 They can be found [here]().
 5. Once Enviorment Variables are setup, you can run you backend application as a Spring Application.